-The expansion of the Agriculture and Agri-Food Canada Research Station on the University of Saskatchewan Campus was a two-phased project completed in the spring of 1998.
-The first phase was the addition of the Scientific Support Wing which houses public reception and display, offices, meeting rooms, a library, staff room, and a computer centre.
-The second phase includes a header house with general laboratories, two level 3 containment laboratories, hazardous receiving, storage and dispensing, six greenhouses, a Phytotron, spray technology centre, and loading facilities.
-Second phase of the project is linked to the original building by the inclusion of the Plant Genetic Resource Canada (PGRC) Centre.
-The PGRC is Canada’s seed gene bank and represents an exciting inclusion to Saskatoon’s research centre.
+The first phase, known as the Scientific Support Wing, extended northward from the original Lab Wing and introduced essential components such as public reception and display areas, offices, meeting rooms, a library, staff facilities, and a computer center.
+The second phase was a more comprehensive expansion, featuring a header house with general laboratories, two Level 3 containment laboratories, spaces for hazardous material receiving, storage, and dispensing, six greenhouses, a Phytotron, a spray technology center, and loading facilities.
+A notable inclusion in this phase was the Plant Genetic Resource Canada (PGRC) center, serving as Canada’s seed gene bank and enriching Saskatoon’s research capabilities.